denisbrd/braineQTLMR_datasets/README.md

 ## Miami plots for the top MR findings.

-Sz.plot.miami.pdf - Miami plot showing the MR relationships between gene expression changes and schizophrenia risk.
+*Sz.plot.miami.pdf* - Miami plot showing the MR relationships between gene expression changes and schizophrenia risk.
 Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to beta) is on the y-axis.

-pysch.plot.miami.pdf - Miami plot showing the MR relationships between gene expression changes and the other pyschiatric traits (anorexia, bipolar disorder, major depressive disorder).
+*pysch.plot.miami.pdf* - Miami plot showing the MR relationships between gene expression changes and the other pyschiatric traits (anorexia, bipolar disorder, major depressive disorder).
 Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

-neuro.plot1.miami.pdf - Miami plot showing the MR relationships between gene expression changes and Alzheimer's disease and Parkinson's disease neurological outcomes.
+*neuro.plot1.miami.pdf* - Miami plot showing the MR relationships between gene expression changes and Alzheimer's disease and Parkinson's disease neurological outcomes.
 Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

-nuero.plot1.miami.pdf - Miami plot showing the MR relationships between gene expression changes and amyotrophic lateral sclerosis and multiple sclerosis neurological outcomes.
+*neuro.plot1.miami.pdf* - Miami plot showing the MR relationships between gene expression changes and amyotrophic lateral sclerosis and multiple sclerosis neurological outcomes.
 Chromosomal position is on the x-axis and p-value for the Wald ratio estimate (log10 scaled, directed according to MR effect) is on the y-axis.

 ## DOI badge